 These drinks and dishes from around the world have fascinating backstories.
 Learn more about where they came from and how locals make them, then try your hand at recreating the global dishes at home.

 Where: Czech Republic

-Pao Bhaji (also known as Pav Bhaji)
+Pao Bhaji (aka Pav Bhaji)